rudrodip/DOMinoz/README.md

 4. **No JSX Processing**: Uses createElement directly (though JSX could be supported)
 5. **No Diffing Optimizations**: Simpler reconciliation without heuristics
 6. **Direct DOM Manipulation**: Updates DOM synchronously in the same tick
-7. **Simpler Mental Model**: "Domino cascade" architecture is more predictable
+7. **Simpler Mental Model**: "Dominoz cascade" architecture is more predictable

 ## Performance Considerations

-DOMino's architecture prioritizes simplicity and predictability over optimized performance:
+DOMinoz's architecture prioritizes simplicity and predictability over optimized performance:

 1. **Immediate Execution**: Updates happen synchronously, which may block the main thread for large trees
 2. **No Batching**: Each state update triggers a complete render cycle